AdaCore/Ada_Drivers_Library/README.md

 ----------

-All files are provided under a non-restrictive Berkeley Software Distribution (BSD) license, specifically, the "Modified BSD license", also known as the "3-clause BSD license".
+All files are provided under a non-restrictive Berkeley Software Distribution (BSD) license.
 As such, and within the conditions required by the license, the files are available both for proprietary ("commercial") and non-proprietary use.

+For details, see the "License" section in the release notes accompanying the HAL drivers provided by ST Microelectronics.

 3. Requirements